Cuban Athletics Federation

-The Cuban Athletics Federation (FCA: Federación Cubana de Atletismo) is the governing body for the sport of athletics in Cuba.
+The Cuban Athletics Federation (Federación Cubana de Atletismo, FCA) is the governing body for the sport of athletics in Cuba.
 Current president is Alberto Juantorena.
 He was re-elected in December 2010.

 History

 FCA was founded in 1922 as Unión Atlética Amateur de Cuba (UAAC) and was affiliated to the IAAF in 1924.
 UAAC dissolved in 1961, and was replaced by the Federación Cubana de Atletismo.

 Affiliations

 FCA is the national member federation for Cuba in the following international organisations: